 Karen’s Tomato Pie (serves 8)

-4-6 large heirloom tomatoes (single or mixed varieties), sliced OR 2 to 3 cups halved cherry tomatoes
+- 4-6 large heirloom tomatoes (single or mixed varieties), sliced

-1. Lightly salt sliced tomatoes and allow to drain in a colander for 20 minutes.
-Rinse and pat dry to remove excess moisture and juice .
+1. Lightly salt sliced tomatoes to draw out extra juice, and allow them to drain in a colander for 20 minutes.
+Pat off excess salt and dry slices with a paper towel to remove excess moisture.
 DO NOT skip this step or your pie will be soupy.

 2. While the tomatoes drain, sauté sliced onion in 1 tablespoon olive oil over low heat until caramelized, about 15 minutes.
 Set aside.

-3. Prepare the crust.
-Preheat oven to 350.
-Lay pie dough in a 9″ pie dish and crimp edges of crust.
+3. Prepare a single pie crust according to your favorite recipe.
+Lay the pie dough in a 9″ pie dish and crimp edges of crust.
 Prick the bottom and sides with a fork to prevent bubbles.
-Pre-bake crust for 10 minutes.
-Remove from oven and allow to cool for 5 minutes.

 4. Mix mayonnaise, pesto, garlic, and a couple grinds of black pepper.
 Add 2 cups grated cheeses and stir to combine.